CHIDS-UMD/Covid19-Vaccination-Race-Disparity/README.md

 ## Sample Construction

-The filtering of the data collected for all counties on April 19.
+The filtering of the data collected for all counties on April 19, 2021.

 ![](_img/process.png)

-**Note, please change capitalization of black to Black, and also change independent variables to predictor variables**
+**Note, please change capitalization of black to Black, and also change independent variables to predictor variables** XXalso keep capitalization consistent XX

 ## Summary Statistics